-Involuntary Bankruptcy Lawyers in Southern California Representing Petitioning Creditors and Debtors
+Involuntary Bankruptcy Lawyers in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California Representing Petitioning Creditors and Debtors in California

 Involuntary cases are treated as similar to an adversary or contested matter in that the Federal Rules of Bankruptcy Procedure apply in many respects.
 This can involve discovery as to the debts owed and whether the debtor is paying those debts when they come due.